 1. Why is “carbonized” bamboo darker?
 Has it been stained?

-The difference between these two styles of bamboo flooring come down to how strips of bamboo are glued together and how the result looks.
+The difference between these 3 styles of bamboo flooring comes down to 1) hardness differences and 2) difference in appearance.
 Bamboo stalks are hollow and the actual walls of the plant are rather thin.
-To make durable flooring, strips of bamboo are laminated together.
-In “horizontal” floors, the strips are laid flat so the top surface of the individual planks show the classic bamboo “knuckling.”
+To make classic “solid” bamboo floors, the bamboo culms are cut into long rectangular strips of bamboo and they’re then laminated together.

-4. Can I float a bamboo floor?
+3. Can I float a bamboo floor?

-5. I live in an area that experiences high humidity often.
+4. I live in an area that experiences high humidity often.
 Do bamboo floors hold up to humidity?

-Also be sure to allow your flooring to acclimate for at least 72 hours, laid flat on the floor in the room where it will be installed, with the boxes and interior plastic cut open.
+That being said, you must follow NWFA guidelines regarding humidity levels inside the home.
+Mainly, as with any wood floor, you want to avoid swings of more than 20% in humidity throughout the year.
+Also, be sure to allow your flooring to acclimate for at least 72 hours, laid flat on the floor in the room where it will be installed, with the boxes and interior plastic cut open.

-7. Can bamboo flooring be installed over concrete?
+6. Can bamboo flooring be installed over concrete?

-8. When I order my bamboo floors, how much extra should I order to allow for waste?
+7. When I order my bamboo floors, how much extra should I order to allow for waste?

 We recommend that you add 10% for cutting and waste, but this can vary slightly depending on your skill level and the layout of your room.
 If you’re installing the flooring in a diagonal pattern, you’ll need to add 15%.

-9. I’m confused by all the different moldings and how they should be used.
+8. I’m confused by all the different moldings and how they should be used.

 - Quarter Round molding hides the expansion gap left between floor and wall during installation.